 The purpose of defining and enforcing academic integrity guidelines is to uphold the academic integrity of the IB program.
-GIS empowers students to use appropriate methods of inquiry for seeking information, and for recognizing the benefits of properly conducting research as independent, collaborative, and life-long learners.
+GIS empowers students to use methods of inquiry for seeking information, and for recognizing the benefits of properly conducting research as independent, collaborative, and life-long learners.
 As an IB school, GIS recognizes that this process requires students to take personal ownership of their learning, as well as promote such accountability within their influence.
-Academic integrity supports the school's vision, which promotes a safe learning environment.
-Additionally, students are empowered to be principled as they develop international mindedness, self-sufficiency, and a sense of pride in their academic and personal success.
+Additionally, academic integrity supports the school's vision which intends to provide a safe learning environment where students are empowered to develop international awareness, self-sufficiency, and a sense of pride in their academic and personal success.